 The annual LSA Internship Forum is designed to help you navigate the internship search process and learn how to maximize the experience.
 Past interns will share their own experiences and tips, and Hub staff are available to work with you to identify the best next steps for you.
-It’s also a place to gain advice from alumni, from recent grads just breaking into their industry all the way up to those with established, decades-long careers.
+It’s also a place to gain advice from alums, from recent grads just breaking into their industry all the way up to those with established, decades-long careers.

 Check back in the Fall for the 2020-2021 Internship Forum.

 The annual LSA Social Impact Fair is a chance to explore opportunities for you to affect change on pressing issues, or to gain experience in nonprofits supporting the arts, health, and beyond.
 Representatives from nonprofit organizations and U-M programs will share more than 100 internships, volunteer opportunities, and part-time jobs.
 The experiences available range from environmental sustainability to volunteer work in shelters for domestic violence survivors.
 The Hub team is also on hand to discuss funding resources and specialized programs in the field, including the Applebaum Internship Program.